I-Man-H/PP1/Week 5/Week 5.md

 ### Case Scenario 2: COVID-19 Problem At ANU

   * Identify and justify all stakeholders involved in different systems (education, health, immigration, etc).
   * Use the "Rainbow diagram” for classifying stakeholders.
-You can use the "" diagram alternatively.
+You can use the "Influence-Interest" diagram alternatively.

 You may think of the following questions: